k8ssandra/k8ssandra/README.md

 K8ssandra is composed of a number of sub-charts each representing a component in the K8ssandra stack.
-The default installation is focused on developer deployments with all of the features enabled and configured for running with a minimal number of resources.
+The default installation is focused on developer deployments with all of the features enabled and configured for running with a minimal set of resources.
 Many of these components may be deployed independently in a centralized fashion.
 Below is a list of the components in the K8ssandra stack with links to the appropriate projects.